theolepage/pylene-python-bindings/README.md

 4.  `cmake ..; make`

 Alternatively, you can run our test suite by typing `make test` in the build directory.
+It is noteworthy that toggling the `ALWAYS_SHOW_IMAGES` in `tests/test_example.py` will show a comparison between output and expected images for each test.

 ## Authors